 What may seem like a straightforward easy job of tightening a few screws is in fact a more complicated procedure that requires care and attention.
 Electrical outlet box repair may require full replacement of the outlet box with one that is smaller in size or maybe even resizing the hole in the drywall to suit.
 Also of note is that frayed wiring can cause a serious safety risk.

 This is where you need to contact a professional electrician to handle the inspection and repair of any loose electrical outlet box.

 One of the main signs that everyone picks up on is when a whole outlet gives a feel of coming away from the wall whenever you unplug something from the socket.
 Other aspects could be the faceplate sliding side to side or it not laying correctly against the wall.

 These are classic signs of loose outlet boxes and if it has been loose for a long period, so have the wires attached to it.
 Wire damage could then be inflicted if continuously rubbing or scratching against sharp or jagged edges leaving your home at risk.

-This requires the work of approved electrical contractors to repair and maintain safety for your home.
+This requires the work of a commercial electrician to repair and maintain safety for your home.

 Potential Hazards to Consider

 There are many possible safety hazards that a loose outlet box can trigger from minor damage to catastrophe for the family.

 If the loose box gets pulled against it enough times, you may experience cracking in the faceplate.
 This, in turn, may expose live electrical wiring which is a high risk.
 It may also cause inconsistent connections for power cords which will present varying power charging for the homes electrical devices and their batteries causing further damage.